amitkaps/mlops/examples/penguins-level2/docs/index.md

 ```
 $ python run.py train
 ...
-saved the model to model.pkl
+saved the model to models/model.pkl
 ```

 To run the prediction service: